waku-org/docs.waku.org/docs/guides/nwaku/run-node.md

 ```

 :::tip Congratulations!
 You have successfully started, configured, and connected a `nwaku` node to the Waku Network.
-Have a look at the [Nwaku Configuration Examples](/guides/nwaku/configure-nwaku) guide to learn how to configure `nwaku` for different use cases.
+Have a look at the [Node Configuration Examples](/guides/nwaku/configure-nwaku) guide to learn how to configure `nwaku` for different use cases.
 :::